 Scientific research is underway to discover and test quantum-resistant algorithms, and to use the properties of quantum mechanics to create new forms of cryptography such as quantum key distribution (QKD).
 In time, products of this research will be incorporated into a number of new tools and commercialized.
 And, in time, a number of cyber-security professionals with quantum-safe skills will emerge from colleges and retraining programs.
 Yet without a strong impetus to focus efforts and resources on a long-term campaign to meet the potentially catastrophic quantum threat, the response will be woefully inadequate – too little and too late.

 THE people involved

-Quantum·Safe Canada relies on three very impressive groups of experts for governance and advice
+Quantum·Safe Canada relies on three groups of experts from industry, government and academia for governance and advice

 Accepting the US National Institute for Standards and Technology (NIST) Post-Quantum Standardization Process as the key external organising factor, Quantum-Safe Canada anticipates the following timeline for our initiative: Phase 1, 2017-2020 (Reinforcing the foundations) Phase 2, 2020-2023 (Preparing for wide-scale deployment) Phase 3.
 2023-2025 (Driving deployment)